 - When the number of parking spaces is reduced by approximately one half, how will parking impacts be mitigated?

-We estimate that the North lot will reopen in fall 2019 (adding back 204 spaces), and that the East lot will reopen in the fall of 2020 (adding back an additional 64 spaces).
+We estimate that the northeast parking area will reopen in fall 2019 (adding back 204 spaces), and that the east parking area will reopen in the fall of 2020 (adding back an additional 64 spaces).